antrikshdhand/info1113/README.md

 The following repository holds my INFO1113 2022 Semester 1 coding assignment.

 This assignment took about 30-40 hours of work.
 As INFO1113 is a beginner Java unit, this code is not extremely beautiful nor concise, nor does it utilise any rigorous software design theory.
-Rather, this work was focused on learning the essence of Java including OOP, enums, generics, simple data structures such as ArrayLists etc.
+Rather, this work was focused on learning the essence of Java including OOP (encapsulation, inheritance, polymorphism), enums, simple data structures such as ArrayLists etc.

 ## Overview
 The assignment was to create a game in the Java programming language using the Processing library for graphics and gradle as a dependency manager.
 The game centres around a player trying to capture as much area of the map as they can whilst avoiding enemies.
 The level is won once a certain percentage of the map area has been captured.